 A recent article from Car and Driver magazine mentions that connected cars are great until they’re not.

-This trend is unlikely to reverse any time soon with more communication methods built into new vehicles, including massive over-the-air update technologies.
+This trend is unlikely to reverse soon with more communication methods built into new vehicles, including massive over-the-air update technologies.

 This comment from the article got our attention –